広告読み込み中…

 Image Credit: MRAORAOR, Shutterstock

-Roundworms are the most common worm infestation in domestic dogs, especially in puppies who can get them from their mother in the womb or through her milk.
-Many dogs have roundworms without signs, but puppies with severe infestations may have a pot-bellied appearance and significant weight loss.
-The worms can cause vomiting and can be passed to people, posing a risk to young children and pregnant women.
+Roundworms are the most common worm infestation in domestic dogs, especially in puppies, who can contract them from their mother in the womb or through milk.
+While many dogs show no signs, significant infestations in puppies can cause a pot-bellied appearance and weight loss.
+Roundworms can appear in vomit and might cause vomiting.
+They can be transmitted to humans, posing a risk to young children and pregnant women.

-Dogs get worms by ingesting infected fecal matter or eating infected animals like birds or rats.
-Puppies often get worms from their mothers, either in the womb or while nursing.
+Causes: Dogs get roundworms by ingesting fecal matter of infected animals or eating infected prey.
+Puppies often get them from their mothers.

 dog not eating its food